act-rules/act-rules.github.io/pages/design/rule-design.md

 - **+SC#-#-#**: This can be used if the test case applies to multiple success criteria, such as SC1-1-1+SC4-1-2-identifier.
 The numbers are in the same order as they are used in WCAG.

-- **identifier**: This must be a lower case identifier of the test, preferable no more then 3 words.
+- **identifier**: This must be a lower case identifier of the test, preferably no more then 3 words.
 It can only contain alphanumeric values or a dash (-).

 ## Assumptions